Welcome to the Website for Case Reports

 - Researchers: Case reports generate hypotheses and inform clinical practice guidelines (CPGs).

-- Hospitals & Clinics: Case reports support peer review and quality assurance evaluations.
+- Hospitals & Clinics: Case reports support peer review and quality assurance and inform CPGs.

-- Education: Case reports improve clinical reasoning skills and support case-based learning.
+- Education: Case reports complement case-based learning and improve clinical reasoning.

 - Policy makers: Case reports facilitate the evaluation of clinical practice guidelines.

 - Healthcare Industry: Case reports support service innovation and post-marketing surveillance.

 - We work with healthcare stakeholders on case report projects such as (1) writing, training and publishing support, (2) web-based data collection, and (3) peer-review and quality assurance efforts.

 - We offer training and editorial services in writing, editing, and publishing case reports that follow the CARE guidelines for practitioners, academic institutions, specialty associations, and other healthcare stakeholders.

 Email: firstname.lastname@example.org; email@example.com • Telephone: +505.690.0688